CentroEPiaggio/imu_glove_finger_touch_utils/README.md

 roslaunch imu_glove_finger_touch_utils launchCollisionIdentification.launch
 ```

+The above mentioned launch starts also the `qb_interface_imu` node.
 To get the norms of the accelerations of the imus on a topic use the following launch instruction:

 ```